atedeg/mdm-dt/slides/content/home/content.md

 # About this project

-We decided to model the domain og the _Mambelli_ cheese factory:
+We decided to model the domain of the _Mambelli_ cheese factory:
 a small family business that produces and sells cheese.

 We choose this domain because: